Visit Investors & Advisors Site | Support |

 The economic impact of climate threats may be severe as high insurance costs siphon off dollars that could be spent on other discretionary purchases.

-Rising Insurance Premiums: Insurers Battle the Effects of New Climate Threats
+Rising Insurance Premiums in 2024: Insurers Battle Climate Threats

-Tornado activity is moving east from the less populated parts of Oklahoma and Kansas into the more densely populated sections of the lower Ohio River Valley.1 Assuming they can get coverage, residents of these newly threatened areas are seeing double-digit increases in their homeowners’ insurance premiums.2
+We’ve seen tornado activity move east from the less populated parts of Oklahoma and Kansas into the more densely populated sections of the lower Ohio River Valley.3 Assuming they can get coverage, residents of these newly threatened areas are seeing double-digit increases in their homeowners’ insurance premiums.4

 Figure 1 helps illustrate why premiums are rising in the lower Ohio River Valley: Ohio, Indiana and Kentucky are among the growing number of states where underwriting homeowners’ policies isn’t profitable for insurers.